Protective Face Shields Against COVID-19

 Frontline healthcare workers are running out of personal protective equipment (PPE).
 Many hospitals have a limited supply of PPE or have run out, leaving healthcare professionals without the necessary resources to perform their job safely and raising their chances of infection.

-This page describes efforts originating in France.
-Find out more about the development of mask adapters in the US.
+This page describes efforts originating in the US.
+Find out more about the development of mask adapters in France.

 Disposable plastic face shields are intended to be worn over a healthcare worker's mask to protect against patients' coughs, sneezes, and sweat.